 In the wild, an attacker will use whatever vector they see fit to attempt to maintain your information.
 And, they’ll likely try to escalate the attack once they’ve made it through, too.

-If you’re putting limitations on what the tester can do or where they can test, your pen test is not giving you the whole picture.
+If you’re putting limitations (especially just to meet a compliance requirement) on what the tester can do or where they can test, your penetration test results are not giving you the whole picture.
 The less you allow, the less similar it becomes

 6. Penetration Tests Can Be Largely Automated